-So, one area that I would like to see clarification on through this direct appointment process, are these long-term casuals eligible for staff housing upon direct appointment?
+One area that I would like to seek clarification on through this direct appointment process: are these long-term casuals eligible for staff housing upon direct appointment?
 Thank you, Mr. Chairman.

 Hon.
 David Akeeagok: Thank you, Mr. Chairman.
 Yes.
 Thank you, Mr. Chairman.